-- The Coca-Cola Company, in defending multiple class action lawsuits, including in MDL proceedings, concerning alleged misleading advertising of its vitaminwater beverages, obtaining a favorable negotiated resolution with no damages.
+- The Coca-Cola Company, defending multiple class action lawsuits, including in MDL proceedings, concerning alleged misleading advertising of its Vitaminwater beverages, obtaining a favorable negotiated resolution with no damages.

 - Lincoln National Life Insurance Company, obtaining dismissal of two putative class action lawsuits claiming damages in the hundreds of millions of dollars arising from the company’s use of retained asset accounts to pay death benefits.

 - A proposed class of cryptocurrency investors alleging that the controllers of the cryptocurrency exchange Bitfinex falsely represented that their purportedly “stable” cryptocurrency Tether was backed by U.S. Dollars in order to control the price of Bitcoin and other cryptocurrencies in an elaborate market-manipulation scheme that cost investors hundreds of billions of dollars.